-David Doubblestein, PT, MS, LLCC, CLT, Cert.
-MDT became a certified Lymphedema Therapist in 2001 through the Chikly Health Institute and a second certification in 2013 through the Academy of Lymphatic Studies.
+David Doubblestein, PT, PhD (ABD), OCS, CLT, Cert.
+MDT, LLCC became a certified Lymphedema Therapist in 2001 through the Chikly Health Institute and a second certification in 2013 through the Academy of Lymphatic Studies.

 Lymphedema is a chronic disorder evidenced by an abnormal accumulation of protein-rich lymph fluid in the tissues of a body part.
 Lymphedema may occur when lymphatic vessels or nodes are missing, damaged, congested, impaired, or removed.
 Untreated, lymphedema can exacerbate the congestion and increase the swelling.
 It may also lead to lymphangitis, may provoke tissue fibrosis, or in rare cases may result in lymphangiosarcoma.

 Primary Lymphedema is a type of lymphedema caused by a condition that is congenital or hereditary.
 Usually, hypoplasia of the lymphatic system is the contributing factor.
 Common terms used in association with primary lymphedema may include but are not limited to praecox, Tardum, congenital, Milroy’s disease, or Meige’s Syndrome.

 Secondary Lymphedema is a type of lymphedema resulting from some known damage to the lymphatic system which in turn is unable to manage the protein-rich fluid.
 Causes may include surgery, radiation, various traumas, tumor growth, infections, cellulitis, or chronic venous insufficiency.

 Diagnosis of Lymphedema is made by a physician through clinical examination.
 Specialized tests may also be indicated and include Lymphangiography, Fluorescent Microlymphography, Lymphoscintigraphy, or MRI.